 We are a clinical-stage specialty pharmaceutical company that is focused on developing and commercializing therapeutics and drug delivery systems for treating diseases of the eye.
-EGP-437, our first and only product in clinical trials, incorporates a reformulated topically active corticosteroid, dexamethasone phosphate, that is delivered into the ocular tissues though our proprietary innovative drug delivery system, the EyeGate® II Delivery System.
+EGP-437, our first product in clinical trials, incorporates a reformulated topically active corticosteroid, dexamethasone phosphate, that is delivered into the ocular tissues though our proprietary innovative drug delivery system, the EyeGate® II Delivery System.
 EGP-437 is being developed under the 505(b)(2) New Drug Application, or NDA, regulatory pathway for drugs submitted for approval to the U.S. Food and Drug Administration, or FDA, which enables an applicant to rely, in part, on the FDA's findings of safety and efficacy for an existing product, or published literature, in support of its NDA.
-An example of an existing product on which we believe that we can rely, in part, for a 505(b)(2) NDA filing is Decadron®, a topical dexamethasone formulation.
-We selected prednisolone acetate ophthalmic suspension (1%), or PA, due to a communication received from the FDA, dated December 3, 2007, which stated that the FDA recommends that prednisolone acetate ophthalmic suspension 1%, or PA, administered at least four times per day, be the positive control agent for the treatment of anterior uveitis.
-An Investigational New Drug application, or IND (IND 77,888), for EGP-437 was submitted to the FDA on April 28, 2008, which was subsequently amended as described below in this "Business" section under the heading "Clinical Trial Results."

 The EyeGate® II Delivery System and EGP-437, are designed to address two major issues in ophthalmic medicine: lack of patient compliance and safety.
 The EyeGate® II Delivery System features a compact, elegant, and easy-to-use device that we believe has the potential to deliver drugs non-invasively and quickly into the ocular tissues through the use of iontophoresis, which can accelerate the onset of action, dramatically reduce treatment frequency versus eye drops and sustain therapeutic effect.
-Iontophoresis employs the use of a low electrical current that promotes the migration of a charged drug substance across biological membranes.
-The current produces ions, which through electrorepulsion, drive a like-charged drug substance into the tissues.
 The EyeGate® II Delivery System is easy-to-use, only takes a few minutes to employ and has been utilized to administer more than 1,700 experimental treatments.
 We hold worldwide commercialization rights to the EyeGate® II Delivery System.

-Initially, we are developing EGP-437 for the treatment of non-infectious anterior uveitis, a debilitating form of intraocular inflammation of the anterior portion of the uvea, such as the iris and/or ciliary body.
-We intend to expand the use of EGP-437 to other inflammatory ocular indications such as, dry eye, where a deficiency in either the volume or composition of the tear film can produce an immune-based inflammation of the ocular surface, macular edema, an abnormal thickening of the macula associated with the accumulation of excess fluids in the extracellular space of the neurosensory retina, and seasonal allergic conjunctivitis, which involves an acute or subacute condition characterized by self-limited signs and symptoms that become persistent with repeated allergen exposure during pollen season.
-The hallmark signs and symptoms of seasonal allergic conjunctivitis are itching, redness and lid swelling along with tearing, mucous discharge and burning.
+Initially, we are developing EGP-437 for the treatment of non-infectious anterior uveitis.
+We intend to expand the use of EGP-437 to other inflammatory ocular indications such as, dry eye, macular edema and allergic conjunctivitis.
 Our first pivotal Phase 3 clinical trial relating to the treatment of non-infectious anterior uveitis has been completed, and we anticipate that an additional or confirmatory Phase 3 trial will be sufficient to support the FDA registration of the combined EGP-437 and the EyeGate® II Delivery System, or the EGP-437 Combination Product.
 We anticipate initiating this confirmatory Phase 3 trial in the second half of 2014 and completing it in the first half of 2016.
-Subject to regulatory approval, we hope for a U.S. commercial launch of the EGP-437 Combination Product for noninfectious anterior uveitis in 2017.
+Subject to regulatory approval, we hope for a U.S. commercial launch of the EGP-437 Combination Product for non-infectious anterior uveitis in 2017.
 In comparison to existing treatments for non-infectious anterior uveitis, we believe that patients may benefit from the potential elimination of demanding dosing schedules, rapid relief of symptoms, increased comfort and reduced side effects.
-Physician benefits may include increased control of patient compliance, rapid onset of action, and increased office efficiency.
+Physician benefits may include increased control of patient compliance, rapid onset of action, increased office efficiency and increased revenues.
 The EyeGate® II Delivery System has the potential to offer a non-invasive method of drug delivery as an alternative to the current delivery modalities used for treating ocular diseases, such as eye drops and ocular injections.
 In-office preparation is simple and efficient and can be completed by nursing or other office staff.
 Utilizing the EyeGate® II Delivery System, we have demonstrated in vivo (preclinical) the ability to deliver a wide range of molecules from small molecules to biologics (such as antibodies) to the front and back of the eye.

-We are also exploring the potential use of the EyeGate® II Delivery System to provide a non-invasive solution for treating other, more prevalent retinal diseases, like age-related macular degeneration, for which the two primary drug treatments accounted for annual worldwide sales of approximately \$6.1 billion in 2013.
+We are also exploring the potential use of the EyeGate® II Delivery System to provide a non-invasive solution for treating other, more prevalent retinal diseases, like age-related macular degeneration, the two primary drug treatments for which, accounted for annual worldwide sales of approximately \$6.1 billion in 2013.